 The town of Windermere is not actually on the lake of Windermere, it’s a little set back and in our opinion, not particularly scenic.

-Bowness, another town just a 10-minute bus ride from Windermere, is on the lake.
-Combined they make a good option for exploring the Lake District, but in a very different way to Keswick.
+Combined, they make a good option for exploring the Lake District, but in a very different way than Keswick.

 Staying in Windermere and Bowness is more about enjoying the towns and the lake, rather than hiking or adventure activities.
-Both towns are full of arts and crafts shops, speciality museums and tea houses.

-Windermere and Bowness are connected via a decent network of buses making it relatively easy to explore other parts of the Lake District.
-You could head north up to Ullswater, northwest to Ambleside, Grasmere and Keswick, and south to Newby Bridge.
+Windermere and Bowness are connected via a decent network of buses, making it relatively easy to explore other parts of the Lake District.

 However, it’s not as convenient as the other two locations in this guide for getting deeper into the lakes.